ISS/SIC

 Introduction *

 South Africa (SA) has the highest diabetes mellitus (DM) prevalence in Africa.
-Untreated DM may lead to significant morbidity including foot infections, however, half of persons living with DM remain undiagnosed.
-Community strategies to improve DM detection using Indigenous Knowledge Healers (IKHs) are underexplored.
-This study aimed to design, implement, and evaluate the implementation outcomes of a DM detection intervention using IKHs in rural SA.
+Indigenous Knowledge Healers (IKH) may serve as intermediaries to fill this gap and improve DM and foot infection management.
+This study aimed to design, implement, and evaluate the implementation outcomes of a pilot DM detection intervention using IKHs in rural SA.

 Material & Method *

-We designed, implemented, and evaluated an intervention for IKHs to screen and refer clients with suspected DM to formal healthcare facilities.
-The formative research phase included stakeholder discussions and a DM knowledge survey.
+We conducted a mixed-methods study on IKH-led screening and referral of clients with suspected DM to formal healthcare in rural SA.
 DM education and training were followed by the intervention of IKHs screening and referring DM clients, and the implementation outcome evaluations.
+Outcomes were assessed using qualitative and quantitative data.

 Results *